-While we considered various state managed vessel-based fisheries which exist in Hawaiian waters, we do not believe they will overlap in geographical space for fishing activities and would only overlap the vessel paths from this fishery when they transit to Hawaiian ports.
+While we considered various state managed vessel-based fisheries which exist in Hawaiian waters, we do not believe they will overlap in geographical space for fishing activities and would only overlap the vessel paths from this fishery when they transit to Hawaiian ports, and we consider the probability of exposure to impacts from transiting vessels by the ESA-listed resources considered in this biological opinion to be discountable.
 The same could be said for recreational boating around the MHI as well.
 The primary effects we would expect from State fisheries and recreational boating, would include injury and mortality from ship strikes and fishing, as well possibly changes in local prey numbers and distribution.
 NMFS is not aware of any other actions that are likely to occur in the Action Area during the foreseeable future.